ARLBench: Flexible and Efficient Benchmarking for Hyperparameter Optimization in Reinforcement Learning: Finding Representative Benchmarking Settings

 where $d$ is a distance metric between the predicted and target hyperparameter landscapes, i.e., the vector of predicted scores $\hat{p}^\mathcal{E} = {(\hat{p}_\lambda^\mathcal{E})}_{\lambda \in \Lambda}$ and the vector of target scores $\overline{p}^\mathcal{E} = {(\overline{p}_\lambda^\mathcal{E})}_{\lambda \in \Lambda}$ spanning across the configurations $\lambda \in \Lambda$.
 The performance attained on the subset then provides the best approximation of the performance across all environments for subsets of size $C$.
+The pseudocode for computing the best subset of size $k$ is shown in Algorithm \ref{alg:subset_comp}.
 Note that the environment selection does not take HPO behavior into account.
 We could perform the subselection to approximate HPO results directly.
 However, the performance discrepancies we see for HPO methods in the literature~\citep{eimer-icml23a,shala-automl24a} suggest that we do not yet know how to best apply HPO methods to RL.
 Therefore, we currently lack reliable methodologies to obtain the necessary data allowing us to infer direct relationships between environments and performance of HPO methods.